kolsson/public-foundry-combinator-ui/README.md

 To move an *Input* or *Inference* glyph to your *Outputs* click the checkmark below the glyph.
 To remove an *Output* glyph click the X mark below the glyph.

+The circled character below a glyph can be clicked to download the SVG or bitmap version of the glyph.

-The **i** mark below glyphs can be clicked for detailed information about the glyph.
+The **i** mark below a glyph can be clicked for detailed information about the glyph.

 The "Copy Outputs" button at the top right of the window will dump the data for all *Outputs* glyphs to the console, including SVG or bitmap data.
 SVG markup can be copied directly into a new file and once backslashes have been removed from before quote marks, saved as a readable SVG file.